PublicDataWorks/verdad/prompts/Stage_4_review_prompt.md

         -   Ensure scores are appropriate given the Transcription, Metadata, and the scoring guidelines provided.
     -   Modify array elements as needed:
         -   Add or update `claims` under `confidence_scores.analysis`.

+-   **Content Preservation:**

+    - If, upon review, a section of the Analysis JSON is deemed accurate and well-written, it should be kept unchanged.
+There is no need to rephrase or modify content that is already sufficient.
+    - Only change the content when you are confident in your assessment.
+If you are unsure about a change, keep the original content as is.

 -   **Objectivity and Neutrality:**